Dynamic Learning Rate for Deep Reinforcement Learning: A Bandit Approach: Related Work

 \paragraph*{Learning rate adapters/schedulers.} Optimizers such as RMSProp~\citep{tieleman2012rmsprop} have an adaptive mechanism to update a set of parameters $\theta$ by normalizing past gradients, while Adam~\citep{kingma15adam} also incorporates momentum to smooth gradient steps.
 However, despite their widespread adoption, these algorithms have inherent limitations in non-stationary environments since they do not adapt to changes in the objective function over time (see~\citealp{degris24continuallearning}).
 Increment-Delta-Bar-Delta (IDBD), introduced by \citet{sutton92idbd}, has an adaptive mechanism based on the loss to adjust the learning rate $\eta_i$ for each sample $x_i$ for linear regression and has been extended to settings including RL~\citep{young19metatrace}.
 Learning rate schedulers with time decay~\citep{senior13lrscheduler, you2019doeslr} are coupled with optimizers, assuming gradual convergence to a good solution, but often require task-specific manual tuning.
-A meta-gradient RL method is proposed in \citet{xu20metagradient}, composed of a two-level optimization process: one that uses the agent's objective and the other to learn meta-parameters of the objective function.
-Our work differs from these methods by employing a MAB approach to dynamically select the learning rate over the training process, specifically targeting RL settings.
+A meta-gradient RL method is proposed in \citet{xu20metagradient}, formulated as a two-level optimization process: one level optimizes the agent’s policy objective, while the other learns meta-parameters of the objective function.
+Although both LRRL and meta-gradient approaches aim to enable agents to “learn how to learn” within a single agent's lifetime, meta-gradient methods must be tailored to the specific loss structure and update rules of each RL algorithm.
+In contrast, LRRL is algorithm-agnostic: it operates at the optimizer level, adapting the learning rate through a bandit mechanism without requiring gradients of the learning objective or modifications according to the underlying algorithm.